 The Company's operations comprise a single reporting segment engaged in the research, development and commercialization of therapeutic drugs.
 As the operations comprise a single reporting segment, amounts disclosed in the consolidated financial statements represent those of the single reporting unit.
 The Company's long-lived assets are located in Canada.
-The reported licensing revenue was generated in China.
+The reported revenue was generated in the United States and China.